llimllib/blisper/README.md

 OPTIONS

   -config:       print the config for this app
   -format <fmt>: the output format to use.
-Defaults to "srt" -help, -h:     print this help
+Defaults to "txt" -help, -h:     print this help
   -model, -m:    the name of the whisper model to use.
 Defaults to "small"
   -stream:       if passed, stream output to stdout